Advanced Materials in the Medical Device Market

 The global healthcare market is estimated to be $6 trillion in 2013 and is expected to reach $12 trillion over the next decade.
 The pace of growth over a relatively short time offers abundant opportunities for manufacturers to offer products to satisfy new demands.
 As an advanced materials supplier to both the medical device and semiconductor industry, Materion is in a unique position to anticipate customer requirements in the emerging medical market.

 Stage Set for Rapid Global Growth

 The massive rise in projected healthcare spending can be directly attributed to an aging global population and growing household incomes.
-The United States spends roughly $8,600 per capita or 17% of Gross Domestic Product (GDP) on healthcare costs.
+The United States spends roughly $8,600 per capita or 17% of GDP on healthcare costs.
 In most European countries, Canada and Japan, roughly $3,000 per capita or 8% of GDP is spent on healthcare.
 Contrast this to China, where only $19 per capita is currently spent on healthcare.
-China is predicting that over the next decade its healthcare spending will grow from $19 to $169 per capita.
-While this is relatively small compared to the developed nations, for a country with over 1.3 billion citizens, it represents a nine-fold increase in healthcare spending.
+China is predicting that over the next decade their healthcare spending will grow from $19 to $169 per capita.
+While this is relatively small compared to the developed nations, for a country with over 1.3 billion citizens, it represents a nine-fold increase in healthcare spending!

 Rising Costs Force Changes

 The projected 10-year growth forecast for the healthcare industry is on what many would consider an unsustainable growth trajectory.
 Governments across the world are looking in-depth at ways to cut costs.
 Hospitals and healthcare providers in the United States are being forced to reduce services and staff as Medicare reimbursements are slashed.
 The Affordable Healthcare Law is mandating that healthcare providers take certain steps, like the adoption of electronic medical records, the reduction of hospital borne illnesses, and the reduction in cost of lifesaving medical devices, in order to fulfill the promise of lower insurance reimbursements.